qinguorui2001/tp/docs/DeveloperGuide.md

       Expected: No person is deleted.
 Error details shown in the status message because the index is invalid.

 2. Deleting a person while some persons are being shown
    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Error details shown in the status message since the index has to be a positive

-4. _{ more test cases …​ }_
+### Clearing all entries
+1. Prerequisites: Have multiple persons in your list.
+   1. Type `show 1` to display the first person's assignment list.
+   2. Test Case: `clear`<br/>
+Expected: All contacts will be deleted from the list.
+Assignment list panel will be cleared as well.

 ### Viewing Help
 1. Test Case: `help`